Combodo/iTop/readme.txt

 - add a define'd filter to filter the drop-down lists of the search form for searching closed tickets.
 #851 Ampersand (aka '&') not welcomed in the setup wizard
-PHP Mail transport to allow 100% of recipients in BCC (regression introduced in 2.0.1)
+PHP Mail transport to allow 100% of recipients in BCC (regression introduced in 2.0.1) Regression of 2.0.2 beta: Configure this list + discard all columns: the list cannot be loaded anymore (if saved)

 3.2.
 Known limitations (https://sourceforge.net/apps/trac/itop/report/3)